 Objectives of the Authority

-1. Promote, improve and monitor marketing of coffee to optimize foreign exchange and farmers’ earnings;
+f.
+To promote and monitor the marketing of coffee in order to optimise foreign exchange earnings and payments to farmers;

 Functions of the Authority